What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing to do when confronted with a blocked toilet is to turn off the valve for water flow that is behind the toilet.
-This is to ensure that no more water enters the tank while you work on unclogging it.
-The valve is usually situated near the bottom of the tank on the other side.
+The first thing you need to do when facing a clogged toilet is turning off the water supply valve that is behind the toilet.
+This is to ensure that no water will enter the tank during your are working to unblock it.
+The valve usually is found near the bottom of the tank on one side.

-You must protect your hands from germs or bacteria that may be present in your toilet by wearing rubber gloves prior to making use of any tool to clear the toilet.
+Protect your hands from germs or bacteria present in your toilet with rubber gloves before using any tools for unclogging.

 Step 3: Use a plunger.

-A plunger is undoubtedly the most effective tool to use for clearing up blocked toilets.
-The first step is to gently push down upon the plunger until air escapes from it, then press firmly over the toilet bowl.
-Begin to plunging vigorously up and down for about 20 seconds.
-The suction that is created by the movement of the plunger will remove any blockages.
+A plunger is without doubt the most effective tool to use for getting rid of blocked toilets.
+First, push down gently on the plunger until air is removed from it, then place it firmly on the toilet and begin to plunge upwards and downwards for approximately 20 minutes.
+The suction that is created when you plunge back and forth will help remove any blockages.

 Tips: